Skip to main content

 Subsection 4.3.6 Velocity

-Vectors can represent various physical objects.
-For instance, the velocity of a moving waʻa (canoe) is depicted by a vector.
-This velocity vector indicates the direction of motion and the speed of the waʻa.
+Vectors can represent movement of various physical objects.
+For instance, the velocity of a moving waʻa (canoe) is depicted by a vector, which indicates the direction of motion and the speed of the waʻa.
 It is called the velocity vector and can also describe other physical phenomena such as wind and currents.

 The velocity of the apparent wind is determined by adding the velocities of headwind and true wind.
 If the true wind comes from the bow (front) of the canoe, the apparent wind increases.
 Conversely, if the true wind comes from the stern (back), the apparent wind decreases.
 For instance, sailing at 5 knots into a true wind of 5 knots would result in an apparent wind of 10 knots, as shown in the figure below.

-However, sailing at 5 knots with the true wind also blowing at 5 knots from behind would result in a zero apparent wind, as you’d be moving at the same velocity as the wind, with no wind moving past you.
-This is shown in the folloiwng figure.
+However, sailing at 5 knots with the true wind also blowing at 5 knots from behind would result in a zero apparent wind, as we would be moving at the same velocity as the wind, with no wind moving past us.
+This is shown in the following figure.

 Understanding the apparent wind is crucial for sail trimming and optimizing energy from the wind.
 Navigators must also consider apparent wind’s impact on the canoe’s speed and course.